jadeproulx/jadeproulx.github.io/research/index.md

 # Academic Research

+### Development of light-based combination treatments for microbial control on cheese surface
-I work under the supervision of [[<span style="color:green">Dr. Carmen Moraru</span>](http://blogs.cornell.edu/morarulab/)] in the area of Food Safety Engineering.

-## Development of Pulsed Light treatments for microbial control on cheese surface
+I work under the supervision of [<span style="color:green">Dr. Carmen Moraru</span>](http://blogs.cornell.edu/morarulab/) in the area of Food Safety Engineering.
+My work involves analyzing how different treatment conditions and process parameters influence the effectiveness of light-based, non-thermal treatments such as Pulsed Light and LED blue light against pathogenic and spoilage microorganisms on cheese surface.

-## Development of Pulsed Light combination treatments for microbial control on cheese surface

-## Investigation of Pulsed Light effect on cheese quality attributes
+This works involve the use of multivariate experimental design (DOE) and results interpretation.

-## Quantitative analysis of a commercial salt enhancer [[<span style="color:green">pdf</span>](https://dl.dropboxusercontent.com/u/51364198/Research%20Report_Jade%20Proulx.pdf)]
+### Quantitative analysis of a commercial salt enhancer [[<span style="color:green">pdf</span>](https://dl.dropboxusercontent.com/u/51364198/Research%20Report_Jade%20Proulx.pdf)]

-## FTIR Spectroscopy analysis of a cookie model system
+### FTIR Spectroscopy analysis of a cookie model system

 # Industrial Research

-## Flavor Chemistry
+### Flavor Chemistry